-Between -20°C and 165°C, (at ambient temperature), polypropylene/polyethylene typically is visco-elastic, with significant creep.
+Between -20°C and 165°C, (at ambient temperature), polypropylene/polyethylene is typically visco-elastic, with significant creep.
 Creep is the increase in extension of a material under constant load.
-The deformation of the fibre is not only time-dependant, but also temperature-dependant.
+The deformation of the fibre is not only time-dependent, but also temperature-dependent.